robertvasek/perun/README.md

 It is advised to verify that Perun is running correctly in your environment as follows:

-    # You can run this only once: it will initialize the requirements necessary for testing
-    make init-test
     # Runs all tests using pytest
     make test